In this quick tutorial, we’ll focus on how to add a path to the Linux PATH variable.

 echo "Hello, world!"

-Unix traverses the colon-separated paths in order until finding an executable.
-Thus, Unix uses the first path if two paths contain the desired executable.
+Linux traverses the colon-separated paths in order until finding an executable.
+Thus, Linux uses the first path if two paths contain the desired executable.

 We can print the current value of the PATH variable by echoing the PATH environment variable: